-As discussed in section 3.3.4.1, nine wetlands and waterbodies were identified in the project area.
-Of these, constructing the proposed project would result in the loss of all of Pond/Wetland P2 (0.027 acre) and a portion of Wetland A (0.015 acre).
-Neither is considered by the state to be a critical area that requires protection or mitigation.
+As discussed in section 3.3.4.1, FFP identified nine wetlands and waterbodies at the project.
+Of these, constructing the proposed project would result in the loss of all of Pond/Wetland P2 (0.027 acre).
+This feature is not considered by the state to be a critical area that requires protection or mitigation.

-Construction of the upper reservoir would result in the filling and loss of approximately 0.041 acre (890 linear feet) of ephemeral Stream S7, approximately 0.003 acre (75 linear feet) of ephemeral Stream S8, and approximately 0.004 acre (775 linear feet) of ephemeral Stream 1 (see figure 3.3.4-4b).
-The total permanent stream impacts would be 0.048 acre.
+Construction of the upper reservoir would result in the filling and loss of approximately 0.041 acre (890 linear feet) of ephemeral Stream S7 and approximately 0.003 acre (75 linear feet) of ephemeral Stream S8 (see Figure 3.3.4-4b in Appendix A).
+The total permanent stream impacts would be 0.044 acre.
 Approximately 0.037 acre of Stream S8 would be temporarily disturbed due to its location within the temporary construction staging area.
 All streams in the project area have a state regulatory buffer of 25 feet, some of which would be directly affected by construction of the proposed project.
-The buffer areas around Stream S7, Stream 1, and a small portion of Stream S8 would be lost (table 3.3.4-7).
+The buffer areas around Stream S7 and a small portion of Stream S8 would be lost (table 3.3.4-7 in Appendix B).
 No wetlands were identified in association with these streams in that none support hydrophytic plants.
-Observed soil conditions are consistent with an ephemeral or intermittent hydroperiod that likely occurs only during infrequent flow events after heavy precipitation and appears to support a very limited time for saturation or standing water and soils.
-Because no ground-disturbing work would occur in the proximity to the Columbia River, riparian communities along the river and the small tributary streams located along the proposed transmission line ROW would not be directly impacted by the proposed project.
+Observed soil conditions are consistent with an ephemeral or intermittent hydroperiod that likely occurs only during infrequent flow events after heavy precipitation and appears to support a limited time for saturation or standing water and soils.
+Because no ground-disturbing work would occur in the proximity to the Columbia River, riparian communities along the river and the small tributary streams located along the proposed transmission line right-of-way would not be directly impacted by the proposed project.

-To mitigate the effects on streams S1, S7, and S8 and ensure that construction does not cause changes to downstream wetland functions, FFP proposes to implement a Wetlands Mitigation and Planting Plan as part of its water quality certification application that would be finalized during final project design.
-FFP's wetlands plan includes (1) evaluating the viability of establishing and rehabilitating a new stream course on-site at 1:1.1 ratio; (2) using BMPs to control erosion to avoid and minimize impacts to downstream riparian or amphibian habitat; (3) revegetating disturbed areas with a native seed mix; (4) use appropriate construction management to minimize the spread of invasive weeds; and (5) monitoring revegetated areas for a minimum of 10 years until specified performance standards are met for vegetative cover, species composition, and invasive plants.
+To mitigate the effects on streams S7 and S8 and ensure that construction does not cause changes to downstream wetland functions, FFP proposes to implement a Wetland Mitigation and Planting Plan that would be finalized during final project design that includes (1) evaluating the viability of establishing and rehabilitating a new stream course on-site at a minimum 1:1.1 ratio; (2) using BMPs to control erosion to avoid and minimize impacts to downstream riparian or amphibian habitat; (3) revegetating disturbed areas with a native seed mix; (4) using appropriate construction management to minimize the spread of invasive weeds; and (5) monitoring revegetated areas for a minimum of 10 years until specified performance standards are met for vegetative cover, species composition, and invasive plants.